< back

 My Role

-I was the UX/UI Designer on the new inflight features workstream, aiming to deliver 3 quick-win features.
-Rather than diving right into implementation, I noticed potential CX risks and experience gaps, hence proactively proposed a more effective and efficient design approach that strategically aligns the holistic view across workstreams, followed by delivering user flows, wireframes and UI mockups for each of the features.
+I was the only UX/UI Designer on the scrum team.
+While PO was planning to dive right into shipping standalone feature, I noticed potential CX risks and experience gaps, hence proactively proposed to insert a design sprint to better define the UX strategy, followed by delivering user flows, wireframes and UI mockups for each of the features.

 Business team: